gewarren/docs/docs/framework/wcf/feature-details/reliable-messaging-protocol-version-1-1.md

 - B4004:When Reliable Messaging Flow Control is enabled, the WCF Reliable Messaging Source uses the value of `netrm:BufferRemaining` to throttle message transmission.

-- B4005: WCF generates `netrm:BufferRemaining` integer values between 0 and 4096 inclusive, and reads integer values between 0 and `xs:int`’s `maxInclusive` value 214748364 inclusive.
+- B4005: WCF generates `netrm:BufferRemaining` integer values between 0 and 4096 inclusive, and reads integer values between 0 and `xs:int`'s `maxInclusive` value 214748364 inclusive.

-## Message Exchange Patterns
+## Message-Exchange Patterns

-This section describes WCF's behavior when WS-ReliableMessaging is used for different Message Exchange Patterns.
-For each Message Exchange Pattern the following two deployments scenarios are considered:
+This section describes WCF's behavior when WS-ReliableMessaging is used for different Message-Exchange Patterns.
+For each Message-Exchange Pattern the following two deployments scenarios are considered:

 - Non-Addressable Initiator: Initiator is behind a firewall; Responder can deliver messages to the Initiator only on HTTP responses.